sebanc/brunch/kernel/Documentation/driver-api/soundwire/stream.rst

 ~~~~~~~~~~~~~~~~~~~

 Prepare state of stream.
 Operations performed before entering in this state:

+  (0) Steps 1 and 2 are omitted in the case of a resume operation,
+      where the bus bandwidth is known.

   (1) Bus parameters such as bandwidth, frame shape, clock frequency,
       are computed based on current stream as well as already active